Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     python3 --version
     ```

+    a.
+If "python" does not work, then try "python3" instead.

     !!! success

         If Python is installed on your machine, then the terminal should display the version of Python that is installed, as shown in the image below.